About Our Chapter

 At NCL, Inc., the girls are given the title “Ticktockers”, which comes from the earliest history of the organization.
 As Ticktockers, girls in grades 7-12, participate in an NCL, Inc. Experience that includes three pillars: Service, Leadership Development, and Cultural Experience.
 Each pillar is as important as the other so, over the course of her six-year journey, a Ticktocker will have many opportunities for personal growth and development.

 The NCL, Inc. moms are called “Patronesses” and they, too, participate in opportunities to develop through the three pillars both with their daughters and independently.

 Whether a Ticktocker or Patroness, every member is elected or assigned to a role that contributes to the organization’s mission.
-Training for each role is provided through several programs at the local, regional and national level.
+Training for each role is provided through several programs at the local, regional, and national levels.

 Active Ticktockers meet monthly as a group by grade level while all active Patronesses meet monthly.
 To remain an active member in good standing, all members must commit to meet a minimum number of volunteer hours (called Philanthropy Hours) and hours working to keep our Chapter running smoothly (called League Hours).